 If your child is reaching that age where being online, having a phone, and getting involved in social media is fast approaching you may be worried about their safety.
-Internet Safety Tips like these are ideal for your child if they are also in that tween or young teenager.
+Internet Safety Tips & Common Screen Time Guidelines are ideal for your child if they are also in that tween or young teenager.
 Actually, they are great for any age.

 Internet Safety Tips for Tweens